-In most cases in the Land Court the expert witnesses will give evidence.
-If there is more than one expert in a discipline or area of expertise, the court will make directions for a meeting of expert witnesses and the preparation of a joint expert witness report.
+In most cases in the Land Court expert witnesses will give evidence.
+If there is more than one expert in a discipline or area of expertise, the Court will make directions for a meeting of expert witnesses and the preparation of a joint expert report.

 In complex cases, or where the court considers that closer supervision of the briefing and conferencing of expert witnesses is necessary, the court may direct the parties to engage in court managed expert evidence (CMEE).
 Unless otherwise directed, the CMEE process is ‘without prejudice’.

-The court will direct CMEE for the case and appoint the CMEE convenor.
+The Court will direct CMEE for the case and appoint the CMEE convenor.
 The CMEE convenor will start the process by meeting with the parties or their representatives in a case management conference.

-The CMEE convenor will not preside at the hearing of the matter unless all parties otherwise consent, in writing.
-A CMEE convenor may decline the request and is not required to give reasons for doing so.
+The CMEE convenor will not preside at the hearing of the matter unless all parties otherwise consent in writing.

 How closely the CMEE convenor supervises the CMEE will depend on: